-Principal Arterials serve corridor movements having trips length and travel density characteristics of an interstate or interregional nature.
-These routes generally serve all urban areas with a population greater than 5,000 or connect major centers of activity, the highest traffic volumes and the longest trip desires.

-Minor Arterials, in conjunction with principal arterials, serve cities, large communities, and other major traffic generators providing intra-community continuity and service to trips of moderate length, with more emphasis on land access than principal arterials.
+Principal Arterials serve corridor movements having trip length and travel density characteristics of an interstate or interregional nature.
+These routes generally serve all urban areas with populations greater than 5,000 or connect major centers of activity.
+They carry the highest traffic volumes and are designed to accommodate longer trips.
+Minor Arterials, like principal arterials, minor arterials also serve cities, large communities, and other major traffic generators providing intra-community continuity and service for trips of moderate length, with more emphasis on land access than principal arterials.